Consumption Conditions

 The visualisation of Consumption Conditions was developed by Statistics Netherlands (CBS) to analyse changes in household consumption in the Netherlands and place them in context.
 Six indicators, selected on the basis of econometric research, can be used to monitor whether conditions for Dutch household consumption have changed in a favourable or unfavourable direction.

-In February, conditions for Dutch household consumption were less unfavourable than in the previous month.
+In March, conditions for Dutch household consumption were more unfavourable than in the previous month.
 New data have become available for six indicators.
 Three indicators deteriorated, two improved and remained the same.
 Household consumption is affected by consumers’ expectations, their personal financial situation and developments on the job market.
 Although the indicators show a strong correlation with household consumption, improved circumstances are not necessarily translated into increased growth.

 Related items